Ye Wang Cochin Ware Cultural Museum

 Ye Wang Cochin Ware Cultural Museum is a cultural exhibition venue affiliated with Syuejia Tzu Chi temple in Syuejia District, Tainan City, Taiwan.
 The museum showcases artifacts collected and preserved throughout its history of construction and renovation, including Cochin ware artworks that have been designated as national treasures.

 Connection between Cochin ware and Taiwanese temples

 Originating during the Jiaqing and Daoguang reigns of the Qing Dynasty, craftsmen from coastal regions of mainland China—skilled in clay sculpture and architectural decoration—came to Taiwan, either to escape unrest or in search of a better life.
 During this period, cochin ware flourished in Taiwan.
 As early settlers established temples in various regions to seek spiritual comfort, cochin ware craftsmanship became integrated into temple architecture.
 This led to the emergence of numerous cochin ware artisans and their distinctive works.

 Cochin ware is often used as decorative reliefs on temple rooftops and walls.
-The themes commonly depicted in temple cochin ware include historical figures and deities, as well as representations of the gods themselves.
+The themes commonly depicted in temple cochin ware include historical figures and deities.
 Some pieces incorporate homophonic symbolism to convey auspicious meanings, while others portray moral or inspirational stories.